Ruba-Alharbi/Google-Data-Analytics-Capstone/README.md

 ```
 -  Duplicate -> No duplicates
 -  Incorrect data ->
 After verifying that there were no missing entries in the ride ID, I looked at the station names and discovered that one was incorrect—Streeter Dr./Grand Ave.—and fixed it.
 Next, I verified that the location entries were proper.
+Then I executed some queries to check for incorrect ride length values.
+The first query is to examine the values of start and end dates, ride time, and duration.
+I also looked for the minimum, average, and maximum duration, when I saw that there were several zeros and negative values, I decided to remove them.
   ```
--- Check for incorrect data
+-- Checking for incorrect data
 SELECT LENGTH(ride_id)
 From cyclistic
 GROUP BY 1;